Last updated: October 9th, 2024

 If school districts still want to show future rates for their new measures, they should then assume no change in Total AV from the current year and THEN calculate their future rates.
 Citizens can then calculate their future levy amounts based on the value of their properties’ current year AV.

-See the Lynden SD example bond calculator to demonstrate how future guesstimated tax rates are meaningless:
+See the Issaquah SD example bond calculator to demonstrate how future guesstimated tax rates are meaningless: